TECHCROWDMY/courier-service/README.md

 ## 🧠 How I approached this problem

 I read the spec carefully before writing any code.
-A few things were not immediately obvious:
+A few things required close attention:

-**📄 The offer criteria table** in the PDF had a rendering issue — the distance/weight columns were ambiguous.
-I reverse-engineered the correct bounds by working backwards from both sample outputs (PKG1 failing OFR001, PKG3 passing OFR003) until the numbers matched exactly.
+**🏷️ The offer criteria table** — bounds were read directly from the spec and implemented as a data-driven config in `src/config/offers.js`.
+Each offer's distance and weight ranges are stored as plain data, meaning new offers can be added with zero code changes.
+The sample outputs were used to verify the implementation was correct.

 **✂️ Truncation vs rounding** — the spec says "round off to 2 digits" but gives `3.456 → 3.45` as an example.
 That is truncation (floor), not rounding.
 I verified this against every expected output value before locking it in.